What is Autistic Burnout?

 Sensory processing differences

-certain situations, but those strategies may no longer work due to
+situations, but those strategies may no longer work due to excessive stress.

 One of the most important things you can do to prevent autistic burnout is to develop healthy sleep habits.
 We have developed some resources to help promote better sleep: (links to sleep toolkit and sleep video)

 When we don’t feel our best, it is hard to handle life’s daily stresses.
 Autistic individuals are more likely to suffer from certain medical conditions than the general population.
 For instance, gastrointestinal (GI) problems are extremely common

 in autistic children and adults.
 There is also some evidence that autoimmune and/or inflammatory issues are more common in autism.
 Regular headaches and migraines are also associated with autism.
 Regardless of the physical issue,